willbush/wump/README.md

 cargo run cheat --release
 ```

-## Opinionated How?
+## Variations from the Original

 There are many variations on this game, and this one is no different.
 This implementation was based on requirements as I understood them for the game and my own opinions how things ought to work.
-I honestly didn't spend any time playing the original game or trying to deconstruct exactly how the original did things.
-However, now that I am finished and spent some time to look at other implementations, I'm surprised how simplified many of them are.

-In fact, this might be one of the highest lines of code implementations of the game.
-Perhaps part of that is me attempting to model the game entities in an near object oriented way, which might have been a mistake.
-However, I'd like to think part of that has to do with me not ignoring edge cases and not having lazy implementations of different features as I see so many other implementations do.

-### Possible Differences

 If you're curious about what might be different from other implementations, then here are some differences I've noticed.